cjschen/homepage/Caching in Selenium.md

 Back when I was still a wee intern at my first testing job, before I knew anything about good testing practice, we had a couple of curious tests right before monthly releases.
 One that went from running 10 minutes per test run that would balloon to over three hours.
 I would take my computer home just so I could finish all the verifications on them.

 One of our site pages that displayed information for a user about the clients they were managing.

 Each client was a row in a dynamically loaded table, with one column being the amount of money that contract was worth.
-At the top of the page, it would show the sum of all the contracts being managed.
+At the top of the page, it would show a summary of the account with the sum of all the contracts being managed and the number of clients.

-Usually, a typical user might manage a dozen or two clients, so we had a selenium test which would scroll down to the bottom.
+Usually, a typical user might manage a couple dozen clients, so we had a selenium test which would scroll down to the bottom.
 The Selenium test was written using the Page Object Model, and we'd set up the Elements like this.

 ```java
 import helpers.elementExists;